-Ignoring Email Authentication Will Cost You Time and Sales
+Ignoring Email Authentication Will Cost You

 In a nutshell, email authentication is a way to tell mail services that you’re the real deal, your emails are legitimate, and that your emails absolutely belong to inboxes.